olexale/mathematician_workshop/03_business_logic/instructions.md

 }
 ```

+> 🛠 Task: Copy `Tuple` implementation to the editor (TODO 1).

 Cool stuff!
-Now we need an abstraction over the payment operation, we will call it `Charge`:
+What about an abstraction over the payment operation?
+Here, let's call it `Charge`:
 ```dart
 class Charge {
   const Charge(this.cc, this.amount);